lbruand/pykerning-playground/README.md

 - **Split Pane Layout**: Resizable editor and preview panels
 - **Pre-loaded Fonts**: Includes Gentium Basic (Regular, Bold, Italic) and Roboto fonts

+## Next steps

+ - [ ] reflect on how to extend pykerning library to have a lot of fast feedback
+ - [ ] explore what the usual typesetting workflow.
+Starting from a text in the beginning
+ - [ ] how can we introduce GenAI to make better/cheaper typesetting
+ - [ ] it could be interesting to draw a sketch on the PDF canvas that would be used as input for VLm to modify the typesetting code.
+How can we make the typesetting code harder to break as well.

 ## Technology Stack

 - **Frontend**: React 19 + TypeScript